openops-cloud/superset-mcp/README.md

 - **Get database tables**: "What tables are available in database with ID 1?"
 - **Execute SQL**: "Run this SQL query on database 1: SELECT * FROM users LIMIT 10"
 - **Create dataset**: "Create a new dataset from table 'customers' in database 2"
+- **Update database**: "Update the connection settings for database 3"
+- **Delete database**: "Delete database connection with ID 4"
+- **Validate SQL**: "Is this SQL valid for database 2: SELECT * FROM customers JOIN orders"
+- **Get database catalogs**: "Show me the catalogs available in database 1"
+- **Get database functions**: "What functions are available in database 2?"
+- **Check related objects**: "What dashboards and charts use database 1?"

 ### SQL Lab Features